Mariusz-Lazarz/Storly/README.md

   <h3>User can use search input to search for items</h3>

+  <h3>User can rate bought items and rating is displayed per item</h3>

   <h3>User can change his password and also delete his account</h3>

   <h3>Forgot password functionality to restore password</h3>